Rust Blog Guidelines

 Context

 The Rust project maintains two blogs.
-The “main blog” (blog.rust-lang.org) and a “team blog” (blog.rust-lang.org/inside-rust).
+The “main blog” (blog.rust-lang.org) and a “inside Rust blog” (blog.rust-lang.org/inside-rust).
 This document provides the guidelines for what it takes to write a post for each of those blogs, as well as how to propose a post and to choose which blog is most appropriate.

 How to select the right blog: audience